 - Emergency telephone help-line service with native-English speaking support from 8 ’till late.

 - Discover Megalithic Man’s footprint – dolmens, grotto and southern France’s tallest menhir

 - Enjoy fine scenery and stunning gorges bewteen Ardeche and the Cèze Valley

 - Hike Western Provence’s best trails and most fascinating hill-top villages

-- Stay in superior countryside accommodation.
+- Stay in superior 3-star standard accommodation.

 - Tour starts in Pont St Esprit and finishes in Uzès